The 60 Best Pop Groups From the '80s, '90s, and '00s You May Have Forgotten About

 Liberty X

 Liberty X, a British co-ed group that was like a sexed-up S Club 7, landed in the U.K. and pretty much stayed there.
-Still, their hit "Just a Little" might ring a bell if you went for breadth instead of depth with your pop music exploration circa the year 2001.
+Still, their hit "Just a Little" might ring a bell if you went for breadth instead of depth with your pop music exploration circa 2001.

 Steps